kiyoasis/blockchain_smart_warranty_application/README.md

-# Decentralized Star Notary Project
+# Blockchain-based Decentralized Smart Warranty Application

 ## Project overview

+In this project, the smart contracts and DApp of decentralized smart warranty application has been created for energy storage supply chain and its warranty management.
-For this project, you will create a DApp by adding functionality to your smart contract and deploy it on the public testnet.
-To do so, you'll employ your blockchain identity to secure digital assets on the Ethereum platform using a smart contract.
-You will get to practice your knowledge of the basics of Solidity.
+The smart contract is to be deployed on the public testnet Rinkeby.
+The blockchain identity to secure digital assets is managed on the Ethereum platform using a smart contract using Solidity.

 ## Deploy smart contract on Public Test Network (Rinkeby)